15 Advanced Git Tricks Developers Love Using

 Working with Long-Lived Branches

-Branches like main, develop, and release are typically maintained permanently.
-Teams can merge features into develop, then release to main after QA approval.
+Branches like main, develop, and release (if your workflow uses them—trunk-based teams may keep only main) are typically maintained permanently.
+Teams merge features into develop, then release to main after QA approval

 Advanced Merging Techniques